hugomaiavieira/batraquio/README.md

 ##Should-dsl

-Should-dsl is an amazing python package [should-dls](http://github.com/hugobr/should-dsl) that gives you a lot of matchers and turns your test/specs more readable.
+[Should-dsl](http://github.com/hugobr/should-dsl) is an amazing python package that gives you a lot of matchers and turns your test/specs more readable.

 Batraquio has snippets for all matchers of should-dsl.
 What you have to do is